 Tenant’s Maintenance and Repairs.
 Subject to Sections 9, 10, and 15, Tenant will, at its sole cost, maintain, repair, and/or replace, as necessary, those items listed on Exhibit D as “Tenant Maintenance Obligations” and Tenant will be responsible for the cost of any repair or replacement to the Premises that results from non-casualty damage caused by Tenant Parties.
 Landlord acknowledges that items within and components of the Building and the Land that Tenant must maintain will be subject to reasonable wear and tear and, subject to Section 9, non-casualty damage caused by Landlord Parties, and Tenant is not required to maintain the Premises in a “like new” condition.
-If Tenant fails to perform any repair or replacement for which it is responsible, and does not cure such failure within any applicable cure period, Landlord may, upon ten (10) days’ notice, perform such work and shall be reimbursed by Tenant for the reasonable cost of such work within thirty (30) days after demand therefor (which demand will be accompanied by reasonable supporting documentation).
+If Tenant fails to perform any repair or replacement for which it is responsible, and does not cure such failure within any applicable cure period, Landlord may, upon ten (10) days’ notice, perform such work and shall be promptly reimbursed by Tenant for the reasonable cost of such work within thirty (30) days after demand therefor (which demand will be accompanied by reasonable supporting documentation).
 Landlord will assign or otherwise make available to Tenant the benefit of any warranties from contractors, equipment manufacturers, or others that benefit any portion of the Premises that Tenant is required to maintain.